Josh-Wickens/football-reactions/README.md

 ___
 - Here is a link to my user stories project on GitHub [Link](https://github.com/users/Josh-Wickens/projects/4)

-- I also used a website called Asana to do my User Stories as I found the platform easier to work with and helps provides a schedule as it lets you provide due dates to keep you on schedule.
+- I also used a website called Asana to do my User Stories.
+I found the platform easier to work with and to stay on track, as it provides a schedule with due dates.

 ![Asana Start of Project](/src/assets/asana-start.png)
 ![mock diagram and ideas 1](/src/assets/asana-middle.png)